Rumbling Bridge

-Rumbling Bridge is a small village built on both sides of a gorge of the River Devon, which formed the boundary between the historic counties of Perthshire and Kinross-shire and is now within the combined Perth and Kinross council area, Scotland, where the A823 leaves the A977.
+Rumbling Bridge (An Drochaid Rùchdail, Rummlin Brig) is a small village built on both sides of a gorge of the River Devon, which formed the boundary between the historic counties of Perthshire and Kinross-shire and is now within the combined Perth and Kinross council area, Scotland, where the A823 leaves the A977.
 It lies roughly 1 mi equidistant from Muckhart to its north, Crook of Devon to its east and Powmill to its south.
-Comprising only a few scattered houses until the mid-20th century, most property in the village dates from the 1970s onwards.

-The village is named after an unusual double bridge, which gives off a distinctive rumbling reverberation at lower levels.